georgerobescu/urbit-visor/guides/building-urbit-web-apps/README.md

 In the coming weeks we will be releasing a following guide taking you through how to build UV Extensions; Urbit Visor-powered chrome web extensions.
 This will open up a whole new layer to Web3, wherein Visor truly starts to become a meta-layer that lives on top of the existing web which enables seamless integration between Urbit and every website you know and love.

+### Disclaimer

+It is important to note that while Urbit Visor exposes the user's Urbit ship seamlessly, it cannot be used to authenticate the user without using a more advanced protocol on top such as [Authenticate With Urbit ID](https://github.com/dcSpark/authenticate-with-urbit-id).

+Allowing users to login to Web2 sites/services must go through a secure authentication protocol, or else hackers/bad actors can easily spoof the identity of users and login into their accounts on said services.
+As such, building Urbit Web Apps, UV Extensions, and Urbit integrations into Blockchain dApps which do not rely on a web2 backend is the easiest route without having to worry about attack vectors.
+Interoping with the old Web2 world is inherently a lot more dangerous, and as such requires [authentication protocols](https://github.com/dcSpark/authenticate-with-urbit-id). to be secure.

 ### Credits

 **Author:** ~mirtyl-wacdec